Teaching for Experience Workshop

 - How can teachers effectively use transfer as a way of generating experience?

-- How does collaborative work affect the depth of learning?
+- How does collaborative learning affect the depth of learning?